tmspvn/VBGAMLSS/README.md

 |----------|-------------|
 | [`vbgamlss.cv`](https://github.com/tmspvn/VBGAMLSS/blob/master/R/Cross_validation.R#L1) | Perform stratified k-fold cross-validation for voxel-wise models and summarise results. |

 ---

-## 🚧 Work in progress

-* `vbgamlss.model_selection` (✅ Implemented, experimental): The model selection system works, but may not generalize across all HPCsystems
-* Segmentation handling (⚠ Experimental): Implemented but not fully tested.
+## 📝 General notes

+* Using an HPC is strongly encouraged.
+Fitting models voxel-wise is computationally and memory intensive and may take a long time.
+* Please consider tweaking `chunk_max_mb` parameter of `vbgamlss` to fit your system's memory constraints (256Mb is a good starting point).
+The function will proceed chunking the imageframe and parallize a chunk at the time to avoid loading everyhting in memory at once.
+* When performing model selection is advise to do it on a subset of voxels (regularly or randomly sampled) with a penalized likelihood (e.g. `GAIC` with `k=2` or `k=log(n)`) method instead of CV for time reasons.
+* Providing an already subsampled mask is simple and effective. `vbgamlss`'s `subsample` parameter is being DEPRECATED.
+* `vbgamlss` can be forced to save each chunk and resume the fit from the last chunk in case of interruptions (e.g. time limits on HPC) by providing `cach=T` and `cachedir`.
+See `?vbgamlss` for details.

 ---

+## 🏗️ Work in progress

+* `vbgamlss.model_selection` (✅ Implemented, experimental):.
+* Segmentation handling (⚠ Experimental): implemented but not fully tested.

+---

 ## ⚠ Known Issues

-* It takes a long time to fit
+* It takes a long time to fit models voxel-wise.
+* `vbgamlss.model_selection` currently does not generalize across all HPC systems

 ---